int08h/roughenough/README.md

 ### Validating Server Responses

-Use the `-p` flag with the client to validate the server's response with its public key.
+Use the `-k` flag with the client to validate the server's response with its public key.

 ```bash
 # The public key of 'roughtime.int08h.com' is stored in a DNS TXT record